 While the Board of Directors has the ultimate oversight responsibility for the risk management process, various committees of the Board of Directors also have responsibility for risk management.
-The charter of the Audit Committee provides that one of the Audit Committee's responsibilities is oversight of certain compliance matters and risks related to data privacy and cybersecurity.
-In addition, in setting compensation, the Human Resources Committee strives to create incentives that encourage a level of risk-taking consistent with Fortinet's business strategy and to encourage a focus on building long-term value at Fortinet.
-The Board also directly oversees certain strategic risks to Fortinet and other risk areas not delegated to one of its committees.
+Our Audit Committee reviews financial and other risk exposures, our internal controls over financial reporting, our disclosure controls and procedures, and our legal and regulatory compliance.
+Our Audit Committee also is responsible for oversight of risks related to data privacy and cybersecurity.
+Our Human Resources Committee evaluates our major compensation-related risk exposures and the steps management has taken to monitor or mitigate such exposures.
+In setting compensation, the Human Resources Committee strives to create incentives that encourage a reasonable level of risk-taking consistent with Fortinet's business strategy and to encourage a focus on building long-term value at Fortinet.
+Our Human Resources Committee also oversees other areas of risk related to human resources, such as culture and ethics matters and DEI initiatives.
+Our Governance Committee has oversight on risks related to corporate governance matters, and oversees the evaluation of the performance of the Board of Directors.
+Our Social Responsibility Committee oversees risks related to our sustainability and corporate social responsibility and ESG approach, including long-term trends and impacts that may affect our business and main stakeholders.
+The Board of Directors also directly oversees certain strategic risks to Fortinet and other risk areas not delegated to one of its committees.